CheapOVR/CheapOVRReality/README.md

 It was written in Unity, by one schoolboy, so I recommend you to using my guide.

 ## If you want to just use it...
 Select the "Releases" menu on the right side of your screen and download APK file from last release.
 Then install it on your phone and run.
-Interface in russian now, so, maybe you need a translator ;)
+Interface is in russian now, so, maybe you need a translator ;)

 ## If you want to compile this project...

-!!USE UNITY 2022.3.35f1!!
+!!USE UNITY 2022.3.35f1, INSTALLED WITH ANDROID BUILDING TOOLS!!
+Import project to Unity, by oppening it from Unity Hub, then connect your phone with USB cable, and turn USB debug mode on it.
+Allow installing apps from ADB.

 Set Unity config like this:

-## Project Settings
+### Project Settings
 ### Player
 #### Resolution and Presentation
 ![image](https://github.com/ZernovTechno/AR/assets/90546939/a37b0eda-85c2-4c09-a83c-4e5bcf3da646)